istvanzk/xiaocam_cpy/README.md

 Error handling is simplified and only the most common errors are handled.
 The code is not intended to be a full implementation of the Dropbox API.

-In order to use the Dropbox API implememented here, you need to have a Dropbox account and set up an App in your App Console.
+In order to use the Dropbox API implemented here, you need to have a Dropbox account and set up an App in your [Dropbox App Console](https://www.dropbox.com/developers/reference/getting-started).
 Then follow the [OAuth flow](https://github.com/dropbox/dropbox-sdk-python/blob/main/example/oauth/commandline-oauth-scopes.py), which can be run on a development machine (not the XIAO board), to obtain the _access_token_ and _refresh_token_.
 These tokens need to be inserted in the `settings.toml` file, as the values for the corresponding DBX_* variables.
-Don't forget to set all the other DBX_* variables also, [see below](#settingstoml-the-configuration-file-with-all-the-environment-variables-used).
+Don't forget to set also all the other DBX_* variables, [see below](#settingstoml-the-configuration-file-with-all-the-environment-variables-used).

 ### adafruit_requests_fix